Les Misérables (musical): Broadway (2006–2008)

-2013 Toronto revival
+Toronto (2013–2014)

-A sit down production played at the Princess of Wales Theatre in Toronto, Canada based on the 25th Anniversary touring production.
+A production starring Canadian Ramin Karimloo was mounted at the Princess of Wales Theatre in Toronto.
+Co-directed by Lawrence Connor and James Powell, the production was based on the 2009 UK touring production.
 Previews began on 27 September 2013 with the opening night on 9 October.
-The production closed on 2 February 2014.
-Co-directed by Lawrence Connor and James Powell, Laurence Olivier Award nominee Ramin Karimloo starred as Jean Valjean; Colm Wilkinson, who originated the role, portrayed the Bishop of Digne in a one-day performance symbolic handing of the torch to Karimloo.
-He was joined by fellow West End star, Earl Carpenter, who reprised the role of Inspector Javert.
+Preparatory to a Broadway transfer, Toronto performances ended on 2 February 2014.
+In addition to Karimloo as Jean Valjean, Carpenter reprised the role of Javert.
 Other cast members included Genevieve Leclerc as Fantine, Samantha Hill as Cosette, Melissa O'Neil as Éponine, Perry Sherman as Marius, Cliff Saunders as Monsieur Thénardier, Lisa Horner as Madame Thénardier, and Mark Uhre as Enjolras.
 The roles of young Cosette and young Éponine were shared by Ella Ballentine, Saara Chaudry and Madison Oldroyd.
 Gavroche was shared by David Gregory Black and Aiden GlennRead.
+Colm Wilkinson, who originated the role of Jean Valjean, portrayed the Bishop of Digne in a one-day performance symbolically handing the torch (along with the candlesticks) to Karimloo.

-2014 Broadway revival
+Broadway (2014)

-The show returned to Broadway in March 2014 at the Imperial Theatre with previews beginning 1 March 2014 and had an official opening on 23 March 2014.
-The creative team included the direction of Laurence Connor and James Powell, set design by Matt Kinley, costumes by Andreane Neofitou and Christine Rowlands, lighting by Paule Constable, sound by Mick Potter and projections by Fifty-Nine Productions.
+The 2013 Toronto production moved to Broadway in March 2014 with previews beginning 1 March 2014 at the Imperial Theatre and an official opening on 23 March 2014.
+The creative team again was directed by Laurence Connor and James Powell, with set design by Matt Kinley, costumes by Andreane Neofitou and Christine Rowlands, lighting by Paule Constable, sound by Mick Potter and projections by Fifty-Nine Productions.
 Cameron Mackintosh once again produced the show.
 On 22 October 2013, it was announced that Ramin Karimloo, Will Swenson, Caissie Levy, and Nikki M. James would be headlining the revival cast as Jean Valjean, Javert, Fantine, and Éponine respectively.
 Andy Mientus and Samantha Hill also starred as Marius and Cosette respectively.
 Angeli Negron and McKayla Twiggs share the role of Young Cosette.
-On 30 August 2015, Karimloo ended his run of the show and was replaced by Alfie Boe.
-After Boe's final performance on 28 February, the role of Valjean was played by John Owen-Jones beginning 1 March 2016 until the production closed on 4 September 2016, after 1,026 performances over two-and-a-half years.
+The production closed on 4 September 2016, after 1,026 performances over two-and-a-half years.
 The revival recouped its entire initial investment and grossed $109 million.

 The 2014 Broadway revival was nominated for 3 Tony Awards: Best Revival of a Musical, Best Leading Actor in a Musical for Karimloo, and Best Sound Design for Potter.